 Consciously devise a system that gives everyone in your household some alone time.

 When I go out to buy groceries or other necessities, I make a point of expressing gratitude to all employees I encounter.

 Working retail is always challenging, and now these people are putting their lives on the line so that we have the essentials we need.

 You Can Be Resilient

 All of us are descended from very resilient humans.

 If our ancestors had not survived their challenges, we wouldn’t be here!

-You may find it helpful to talk to some of the seniors you know that may have lived through a war, economic downturn, or similar upheaval.
+You may find it helpful to talk to some of the seniors you know who have lived through wars, economic downturns, immigration, or similar upheavals.

 You may be surprised to learn how they handled their problems.